Website Process

-- Subsequent changes are expensive because technology has become more complex overall, that’s why a good planning is needed more than before.
+• Subsequent changes are expensive because technology has become more complex.
+Therefore, good planning is more important than before.

 Objectives